michelde/telenot/README.md

 Program to read the states for several contacts from a Telenot alarm system using the GMS-Protcol.

 ## Updates
-- 2018-12-26: added [Homie convention implementation](https://homieiot.github.io/)to detect the mqtt-topics automatically by [openhab using add-on](https://www.openhab.org/addons/bindings/mqtt.generic/)
+- 2018-12-26: added [Homie convention implementation](https://homieiot.github.io/) to detect the mqtt-topics automatically by [openhab using add-on](https://www.openhab.org/addons/bindings/mqtt.generic/)

 ## Idea
 As the Telenot KNX Gateway is quite expensive, I started research for another solution.
 Some people already got a solution working for Loxone, which I took as a reference.
 Then I started to implement a solution in Python which was working but caused high CPU usage running as a docker container (see python branch).
 So I decided to implement it in Javascript using node.js.
 This is my first Javascript project so it might not follow best practices.
 I'm welcome for tips / best-practices.